Managing Metered RAM and storage usage

 For more information about Windows sleep and hibernation settings, see http://windows.microsoft.com/en-us/windows7/sleep-and-hibernation-frequently-asked-questions.

 Administrators and users can edit the guest OS settings by accessing the VM desktop (see Accessing VM desktops).

 You can also configure individual VMs to shut down after a period of inactivity.
 See Automatically shutting down individual VMs in an environment for instructions.

 Setting user and department usage limits

-Set user and/or department limits to control storage and SVM usage in your account.
+Set user and/or department limits to control storage and Metered RAM usage in your account.

 - Set user limits to place usage caps on specific users within the account.

 - Set department limits to control usage across a set of related users (for example, your development team).
 This can help guarantee that Skytap resources remain available to other departments.